 In preparation for treatment, it is important for us to have as much information as possible regarding your health and that of your partner.
 Tests for these purposes fall into two categories: compulsory and recommended.
 These may be conducted at our clinic at the time of your initial consultation or in your home country (required in the case of remote consultation).
 If you have your tests done at home, we will need the results emailed to us prior to the consultation.

-Fertility blood test to check levels of hormones FSH, LH, AMH, PRL and TSH should be performed between 2nd and 5th day of menstruation
+Fertility blood test to check levels of hormones FSH, LH, AMH, PRL, TSH and E2 should be performed between 2nd and 5th day of menstruation

 Pelvic ultrasound with a clear image of uterus and fallopian tubes

-These two should be performed when not menstruating.
+Ureaplasma/mycoplasma hominid culture and smear test for chlamydia (these two should be performed when not menstruating)

 Sperm analysis (spermiogram)